Persecution of Believers, 1978 (49.14-2)

 *

-“The defendant… himself admitted he was a thief… He came to trial in no way because he was a believer or was being persecuted in some way for this.”
+“The defendant… himself admitted he was a thief… In no way did he come to trial because he was a believer or was being persecuted in some way for this.”

-The article states that ‘Soviet laws on religion are not to the taste of the Baptists and they often deliberately break them’.
+The article states: “Soviet laws on religion are not to the taste of the Baptists and they often deliberately break them”.

 “What do they really want?
 They want to preach sermons wherever they like, engage in charitable activities, convert children and young people to ‘the faith’, and so on.”